Grande Seca: Environmental factors

 The situation created by increasing human migration to the Northeastern interior made the land more vulnerable to drought.
 The absence of water impacts agriculture first, but it also has economic, social, and environmental ramifications.
 Drought is now an integral part of the Northeastern environment and various episodes throughout history have caused serious damage to its states, though they are often forgotten once they pass.
 Agriculture and pasture outputs go back to normal, giving people a brief sense of security before the next drought arrives.
-This recurrence of events and behavioral stagnation was named “hydroillogical cycle” by Professor Donald Wilhite of the University of Nebraska.
+This recurrence of events and behavioral stagnation was named the "hydroillogical cycle" by Professor Donald Wilhite of the University of Nebraska–Lincoln.

 At the time of the Great Drought, agriculture in the Northeast consisted mostly of sugarcane, cotton, and subsistence farming.
-The economic prosperity of the early 19th century called for an increase in arable land, which led to more soil erosion and contributed to the catastrophe of 1877-79.
+The economic prosperity of the early 19th century called for an increase in arable land, which led to more soil erosion and contributed to the catastrophe of 1877–79.
 Public officials and experts pointed out the rotinismo—the idea of blindly following tradition without seeking improvement—as an issue which worsened the impacts of the Great Drought.
 One example of rotinismo is the heavy reliance on single crops, sugarcane and cotton namely, which speeds up soil erosion.
 Another instance is the lack of attempt to commercialize manioc, which could provide additional income and decrease the need for land usage.
 Additionally, sertanejos could not take advantage of any functional irrigation systems which they could use to store and ration water, due to lack of both government interest in the region and agricultural knowledge on the part of the farmers.
 The intensive, ill-suited monoculture and the absence of a robust network of artesian wells, dams, and reservoirs rapidly exacerbated the issues the Great Drought created.

 Another concern were the vast cattle herds.
 Before the sugar boom of the 18th and early 19th centuries, cattle herds were predominantly found in the zona da mata.
 When farmers moved to the coast, the herds were pushed into the sertão which, as Kenneth Webb has argued, “is not really very good for cattle” but was adapted to this use.
 The cattle population also increased from 1.2 million in 1860 to 2 million in 1876.
 Legislation was introduced to limit the number of cattle but was largely ignored by farmers who relied on it as a vital source of food.
 Many hectares of land were required by one cow, and over-grazing easily led to increasingly rapid erosion.
 In 1877, when winter rains were late, much of the cattle and many crops were destroyed, the soil quickly eroded and the land became drier as a consequence.
 Ironically, during the early stage of the Great Drought there was abundance of dried beef, but that was the case only because people were killing cattle before the animals became totally unusable.